Skip to content

 May 14, 2025

-As part of the European-funded COOPERAMOS project, led by the University of Girona, research is being conducted to push the boundaries of underwater robotics.
+As part of the COOPERAMOS project, led by the University of Girona, research is being conducted to push the boundaries of underwater robotics.
 The COOPERAMOS project focuses on developing collaborative technologies for autonomous underwater vehicles (AUVs) to perform complex tasks, such as assembling structures beneath the sea.

 In one of its experimental efforts, the University of Girona is exploring how these advanced robotic systems can autonomously assemble structures underwater—tasks that have traditionally depended on human-operated systems.